bangbangsoftware/binder/README.md

 Nothing, just pure JS.

 ### Prerequisites
 Nothing, no back end, no babel... just go.
+Actually, a little lie, babel is needed for the jests tests....

 ### Plugins
 Plugins need to be registered with binder through bagItAndTagIt function